“Imitation is the sincerest form of flattery that mediocrity can pay to greatness.”

 FreeSWITCH, our open-source project started in 2006 was built on the principle of being the core foundation for Software-Defined Telecom.
 (Transforming all telecom to pure software so it is inherently easier to build applications on top of it.)
 The global community around FreeSWITCH and the core development team were run as a fully distributed team using the software we were creating as the foundation.
 After many years of building this communications platform, we were inspired to create a whole company (SignalWire) to take this concept a step further and reach the masses.
 Naturally, we also chose to do this using a distributed team.

 One challenge for investors is that every idea sounds far-fetched until suddenly it isn't and you have to make some pretty interesting bets with very little to go on.
-When we founded SignalWire in 2017, not many were woke to the idea of remote work.
+When we founded SignalWire in 2017, not many were comfortable with the idea of remote work.
 I got more than one sideways look from investors when we first got going.
 They were used to people setting up shop in a garage within driving distance from their office.
 We did things very differently.
 By this time, working remotely was second nature to us.
 In fact, because of this superpower, we could go converge and hang out in Silicon Valley for weeks and continue on full steam ahead while we introduced ourselves to the world while the rest of our team operated from the comfort of their own location in the world.